 Unlike most diets that focus on eliminating certain foods or food groups, counting macronutrients, or tracking calories, the Mediterranean Diet is a diet of inclusion.

 Rather than dictating what not to eat, Mediterranean eating principles focus more on what to eat.
 Eat more fruits, more vegetables, more whole grains, more beans, more nuts and seeds, and more healthy oils.
 (8)

 Adaptable to Any Cuisine

 Plus, because this diet focuses on food groups rather than specific foods, you don’t even have to like Greek food, Italian cuisine, or Spanish dishes to follow the Mediterranean Diet.
 Want a burger?
 Great!
 Cook up a bean-based patty, top with fresh avocado, tomato, onions and mushrooms, and place between two whole wheat buns.
-Instead of fries, serve with a side of roasted sweet potatoes or a light and fresh salad with chopped almonds, strawberries, and olive oil.
+Instead of fries, serve with a side of roasted sweet potatoes or a light and fresh salad with chopped almonds and a strawberry vinaigrette.
 Fruits, vegetables, whole grains, beans, nuts, seeds, and healthy oils – this meal has it all!
 (9)

 Sustainable for the Planet

 Plant foods tend to be less expensive than animal products, so a Mediterranean eating pattern can be more sustainable for your budget too.

 Of course, there are certain Mediterranean foods, such as fresh artichokes, artisan olive oils, or shelled pistachios, that can be expensive and could potentially deter you from adopting a Mediterranean diet.